Fullstack-Alfanar/hosen-n-homework/README.md

 # Hosen Naser class 16 branch <br>

-This is the assignment for class 16
+This is the assignment for class 16 `Function Exercise`